By India specialist James

 Due to the limited number of roads that cross the mountain passes, it’s difficult to create a circular route around the region.
 All roads spider-web out from Leh, so start here and drive out for short stays in the surrounding areas.
 As you revisit Leh a few times, I recommend splitting your exploration of the city over the multiple stays to avoid any one-night stops.

 Spending a lot of time in the car can be a chore, but in Ladakh it’s part of the experience.
 The smooth and sweeping roads would make a Top Gear presenter screech with delight and I never tire of the mountainous gorges and valleys.
 There are plenty of places to stop off to explore as you drive: on a solitary trip I helped cook lunch at a Sikh temple, visited an Indian Army museum and photographed the confluence of the Zanskar and Indus rivers.

-While the rest of India has embraced concrete housing with aplomb, in Leh you’ll find mud-brick homes and white-washed monasteries.
-Its surroundings are a sweep of brilliant-green farmland and a thick line of ochre desert that blends upward to snow-topped mountains.
+While the rest of India has embraced concrete housing with aplomb, in Leh you’ll find mud-brick homes and whitewashed monasteries.
+Its surroundings are a sweep of brilliant-green farmland and a thick line of ocher desert that blends upward to snow-topped mountains.